VEinteligente/VESinFiltro/_noticias/2020-04-26-phishing_healthcare_heroes.md

 By 19:26 2020-04-26 (VET), at the latest, [CANTV's DNS server began to reply with this false information]().
 The server redirects the web browser to the domain heroesdesaludve.co, controlled by attackers, with a page almost identical to the original.

-[update]* The alternative domain saludvzla.com** was ponting to the same server shortly after being introduced, in the morning of 2020-04-28
+[update:]* The alternative domain saludvzla.com** was ponting to the same server shortly after being introduced, in the morning of 2020-04-28

 This strategy implies that almost every user of CANTV and subsidiary companies attempting to visit heroesdesaludve.info will end up on a malicious site.
 If the user typed or clicked the URL starting with HTTPS (https://heroesdesaludve.info), they could have seen a warning; however, many Venezuelans users are used to ignore these warnings.